anurag-singh2001/Real-Time-Vaccine-Tracker-GUI/README.md

 # Real-Time Vaccine Tracker GUI

-I have made this project with the help of tkinter libary and some APIs
+I have made this project with the help of Tkinter library and some APIs

 With help of this you can find vaccination center where slots are available.